Tblue/mkttf/README.md

 fonts can be easily modified, if necessary.

-If you want to generate TTF versions of other fonts, you should only need to modify `mkttf.sh` -- the `mkttf.ff` script is completely generic.
+If you want to generate TTF versions of other fonts, you should only need to modify `mkttf.sh` -- the `mkttf.py` script is completely generic.

 Have fun!